-The violence and terrorism of the Troubles were not confined to Northern Ireland.
-In the 1970s the Provisional Irish Republican Army (IRA) began bombing military and civilian targets in England.
-This ‘mainland campaign’, as it became known, had several objectives.
-It exported some of the sufferings of the Troubles to the English heartland, providing some respite for Northern Irelanders.
+The violence of the Troubles was not confined to Northern Ireland.
+In the 1970s, the Provisional Irish Republican Army (IRA) began bombing military and civilian targets in England.
+The ‘mainland campaign’, as this strategy became known, had several objectives.
+It exported the sufferings of the Troubles to the English heartland, providing some respite for Northern Irelanders.
 By making Britons feel unsafe, the Provisional IRA hoped to increase public and media pressure on the British government.
 Most Provisional IRA attacks in England hit military targets or high profile locations, such as the Houses of Parliament, 10 Downing Street, Oxford Street, Harrod’s, Hyde Park and Regent’s Park.
 Republican volunteers also assassinated prominent British figures, most notably Lord Louis Mountbatten and Conservative politicians Airey Neave and Ian Gow.
 In sum, the Provisional IRA’s mainland campaign claimed the lives of 175 people, injured more than 10,000 and caused property damage exceeding one billion pounds.

-This mainland campaign had historical precedents.
-Irish Republicans called Fenians bombed several targets across Britain, including the Houses of Parliament, in the early 1880s.
+The mainland campaign had historical precedents.
+In the early 1880s, Irish Republicans called Fenians bombed several targets across Britain, including the Houses of Parliament.
 In the 1930s a group of militant radicals gained control of the IRA Army Council.
 In January 1939 they issued a brief ultimatum to the British government, demanding the withdrawal of all British military personnel from Ireland.
 Their ultimatum was ignored and IRA leaders responded with a declaration of war.
 They initiated their S-Plan: an operation to sabotage English infrastructure with stolen and improvised explosives.
-Between January and December 1939 IRA cells planted a total of 290 bombs in England.
+Between January and December 1939, IRA cells planted a total of 290 bombs in England.
 The S-Plan sought to create disruption, panic and fear rather than deaths or casualties.
 The bombers targeted electricity stations, railway stations, communications infrastructure, roads, bridges and government buildings.
 The campaign was wound back in August 1939 after an IRA bomb intended for an electricity station exploded in a Coventry shopping street, killing five civilians.
 This bombing caused widespread outrage and a growth in anti-Irish sentiment.
 It later emerged that IRA commanders were in contact with Nazi agents and that S-Plan had the backing of the Abwehr, the German military intelligence agency.

 Richard English, historian

-By early 1974 the Provisional IRA began planning more attacks in England.
+By early 1974, the Provisional IRA was planning more attacks in England.
 There were several factors behind this decision.
-In 1971 the Army Council believed that armed insurgency would drive the British from Northern Ireland within three years.
-This underestimated the political resolve of the British government, however, which was holding firm by the start of 1974.
-The mainland campaign sought to increase domestic pressure on Westminster by creating a climate of fear among ordinary Britons.
-It would also expose British civilians to the realities of Northern Ireland (or, as one IRA volunteer put it, “give the Brits a taste of the Troubles”).
+In 1971, the Army Council believed an armed insurgency would drive the British from Northern Ireland within three years.
+This underestimated the political resolve of the British government, however, which was still holding firm at the start of 1974.
+The mainland campaign aimed to increase pressure on Westminster by creating a climate of fear among ordinary Britons.
+It also exposed British civilians to the painful realities of Northern Ireland (as one IRA volunteer put it, “give the Brits a taste of the Troubles”).
 Another factor in the mainland campaign was the IRA’s shrinking capacity in Northern Ireland.
-By late 1973 British security forces held the upper hand in the Six Counties.
-The British Army, the Ulster Defence Regiment (UDR) and Royal Ulster Constabulary (RUC) were stronger in number, better equipped with intelligence and alert to IRA tactics.
+By late 1973, British security forces held the upper hand in the Six Counties.
+The British Army, the Ulster Defence Regiment (UDR) and Royal Ulster Constabulary (RUC) were stronger in number, armed with better intelligence and alert to IRA tactics.
 Because of this, the Provisionals found attacking British military targets a more difficult proposition.
-Provisional IRA numbers had also been depleted by deaths, defections and arrests, while the group’s stockpiles of weapons and munitions were shrinking.
-As a consequence, IRA commanders looked for ‘softer’ targets.
+Provisional IRA numbers had also been depleted by deaths, defections and arrests, while the group’s weapons and munitions stockpiles were shrinking.
+This forced IRA commanders to look for ‘softer’ targets.

 Most of the Provisional IRA’s mainland attacks were carried out using explosive-packed vehicles.
 These car bombs were dumped near military targets, government buildings, infrastructure or significant property.
 When planted in areas frequented by civilians, Provisional IRA volunteers usually telephoned through warnings, giving police some time to clear the area before the bomb detonated.
 These warnings were not always effective.
 Some were not received by relevant authorities until just minutes before detonation, while others (such as the Birmingham pub bombs of November 1974) failed to give exact locations.
 The IRA’s use of telephone warnings also gave rise to thousands of hoax warnings, some made by the Provisional IRA itself.
 It was usually impossible for authorities to know which warnings were genuine and which were false alarms.
 Some of the more significant attacks of the mainland campaign include: